drprojects/nora/README.md

 > **Note**: We have experienced issues with too-recent `npm` versions
 > such as `npm 23` so we recommend making sure you use `npm 20` for now.
+> You can check your npm version by running `node -v`.

 ### Installing the template in Notion